benrucker/benrucker/README.md

+<img src="dog2.jpg" width="200" align="right" />

 ### Python is the best programming language :snake:

-<img src="dog2.jpg" width="200" align="right" />

-Which is why my favorite project [JermaBot](https://github.com/benrucker/JermaBot) is written in it!
-Feel free to direct any complaints to my [business email](https://www.youtube.com/watch?v=5qap5aO4i9A).

-### About me

-I'm a comp sci student with Fortune 500 experience.
-Always looking for a new challenge.
-Over 1,500 commits here on my profile, not counting the private commits I've made to Pitt's CMPINF0010 repo that I'm an undergrad TA for.

-Working on art projects when I'm not programming.
-My current favorite: music production in Ableton.
-If you have any favorite resources for learning music, let me know!

-Also, here's a picture of my dog :dog:
+and add [JermaBot](https://github.com/benrucker/JermaBot) to your Discord server :smirk:

 <!--
 **benrucker/benrucker** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.